Who We Are

 James Wilkinson graduated from Trinity College in 2010 with degrees in English and Theater and Dance.
 While attending he worked both onstage as an actor and offstage in the scene shop.
 Other undergraduate work includes working as a script reader at The Hartford Stage and directing Harold Pinter's A Slight Ache.
 His semester abroad was spent at the London Dramatic Academy under the guidance of director Richard Digby Day.
 His senior year, he was awarded the George Nichols III Prize for Theatre Arts.
 Upon graduating he returned home to the North Shore area and worked extensively in the Boston theater scene in a variety of roles.
 He has worked as a props master for Gloucester Stage Company, Speakeasy Stage Company and New Repertory Theater.
 His work in stage management includes stints at Gloucester Stage, Salem Theatre Company, New England Conservatory and others.
 He has directed for Salem Theatre’s Moments of Play Festival.
 His is also a playwright with works being performed in the 2013 Boston Theatre Marathon and 2013 Moments of Play.
 Exiled Theatre's first production, Strange Days, was a collection of several short plays written by him.
 Directing credits for Exiled Theatre include: Ashes to Ashes by Harold Pinter, The Wasteland by T.S.
 Eliot and She Looks Good in Black by Sarah J. Mann.

-Katharine Jordan - Artistic Associate and Marketing Manager
+Katharine Jordan - Marketing Manager